qq1157993245/Sport-Finder/README.md

             EXPO_PUBLIC_API_KEY=your_api_key_here
             ```

-  4. In the `/SportFinder` folder and run:
+  4. In the `/SportFinder` folder, run:

          npm install